 How do I get Jetpack Scan?

 Jetpack Scan is available to users who have purchased the Jetpack Scan, Jetpack Security, or Jetpack Complete plans.
-It is also the scan solution that is provided for any new Jetpack Security or Jetpack Complete purchase.
+It is also the scan solution for any new Jetpack Security or Jetpack Complete purchase.

-Note: Once the site is connected to Jetpack Scan, your site will remain on the Jetpack Scan solution, even if you change plan or add a Jetpack plan – or if you move your site to a new host.
+Note: Once the site is connected to Jetpack Scan, your site will remain on the Jetpack Scan solution, even if you change or add a Jetpack plan or move your site to a new host.